silverjuke/silverjuke/README.md

 Silverjuke
 ================================================================================

-Silverjuke is the easy-to-use jukebox with more than ten yeas of experience, see https://silverjuke.net for further information.
+Silverjuke is the easy-to-use jukebox with more than ten years of experience, see https://silverjuke.net for further information.

 The Silverjuke source code is available under the GPL license, see the file